PCOS & Sleep Disturbances Part I:

-Obese women with PCOS, as classified by their Body Mass Index (BMI), have been found to have higher risks and rates of OSA than women without PCOS or those with the condition who are within a normal weight range (1).
+OSA appears to be common in women with PCOS who are obese (5).
+Obese women with PCOS have also been found to have higher risks and rates of OSA than those within a normal weight range and women without PCOS (1).
 You can learn more about OSA on the NHS Choices website.

 Daytime sleepiness: Obese women with PCOS have been found more likely to experience drowsiness during the day than women without PCOS (1).